ERC20-Builders-Hub-Development/ERC20/main/README.md

 2. Click on **"Download"** and select your browser.
 3. You'll be redirected to the appropriate browser extension store.
 Click **"Add to \[Your Browser]"**.
 4. Confirm by clicking **"Add Extension"**.
-5. Once installed, the MetaMask icon will appear in your browser's toolbar.([support.metamask.io][1])
+5. Once installed, the MetaMask icon will appear in your browser's toolbar.

 **For Mobile Devices (iOS & Android):**